denevell/Natch-Android/README.md

 ## Dev complete

+* Should go to new thread once I add it.
 * Should close the keyboard on clicking a list item
-* Tech task: Build step to clear the database via sql call
+* Task: Build step to clear the database via sql call
-* Tech task: Start using Espresso testing framework.
+* Task: Start using Espresso testing framework.
-* Tech task: UI build step to login and register
+* Task: UI build step to login and register
-* Tech task: UI build step to change session id
+* Task: UI build step to change session id
-* Tech task: Build step to add threads via rest calls
+* Task: Build step to add threads via rest calls
-* Tech task: Method to change the base url from Application or a static class
+* Task: Method to change the base url from Application or a static class
 * Task: Move the auth key to strings.xml
 * Task: Move setting the request headers to a method
 * Task: Setup ci server that simply builds it